 Running Gear shown above.

-Building and Modeling the American Farm Wagon and a few other Horse Drawn Vehicles •••• This spiral bound booklet is under construction with a projection of over 60 (9 ½ʺ x 13ʺ) pages and over 50 illustrations.
+Building and Modeling the American Farm Wagon and a few other Horse Drawn Vehicles •••• This spiral bound booklet is under construction with a projection of over 120 (9 ½ʺ x 13ʺ) pages and over 50 illustrations.
 Items covered in this booklet include a brief description of American Wagon types • horses • harness • scaling these wagon plans into other scales • list of commercial model wagon wheels • how to build your own model wagon wheels • kitbashing commercial wagon kits.
-Plan sets will include over 35) super B sheets on building: Running Gear • Eveners & Shafts • Wagon Boxes • Seat, Tool Box & Trailer Hitch • Brakes • Bolster Stakes • Express Wagon • Dray Wagon • Cord, Log & Lumber Wagons • Delivery Wagon • Dumping Wagon • Tank Wagon • 4-Wheel RR Station Wagon, and 8) A size drawings plus a DVD of American Farm Wagons.
+Plan sets will cover building: Running Gear • Eveners & Shafts • Wagon Boxes • Seat, Tool Box & Trailer Hitch • Brakes • Bolster Stakes • Express Wagon • Dray Wagon • Cord, Log & Lumber Wagons • Delivery Wagon • Dumper Wagon • Tank Wagon • 4-Wheel RR Station Wagon, plus the above American Farm Wagon DVD.

 Wagon - The Complete Heavy Log •••• Logging Wagons are similar to the farm wagon but with no bed, heavier construction, but with brakes for hauling logs from a hilly Pinery to a Loading Deck.
 Some additional ways of displaying a Logging Wagon other than by your Saw Mill would be to show it by a roadside restaurant.
 They could also fit prototypically within an oil well scene hauling pipes or derrick timbers and in the construction of city buildings.
 The capacity of the one shown in this plan set would have been eight tons.
-Plans include 6) super B size sheets showing details full scale to be used as templates, and an A size material list.
+Plans include 7) super B size sheets showing details full scale to be used as templates, a material list and Wheel Fixture drawings 9) A size sheets of construction suggestions.
 Plans include options for modeling another Log Wagon as a trailer with a 4-horse hitch and brakes.

 Put our expertise to work for you.
 At the Vilas County Lumber Company, we can do a custom design for you.